 Please note that photography is not allowed inside the Alamo.
 However, we did film this Movement Postcard outside of the old mission.

 Overall, we had a lovely time exploring the San Antonio Mission Trail.
 It was a nice quiet walk and ride through the heart of San Antonio.
-The sun was bright, there were a few tourists and locals biking and walking the trails, and a handful of locals fishing in the river.
+The sun was bright, there were a few tourists and locals biking and walking the trails, and a handful of locals fishing in the San Antonio river.

 The San Antonio Mission Trail was a nice contrast to the bustle and crowds of the Riverwalk.
 Consider spending a day exploring the San Antonio Mission Trail on your next trip to Texas.
+And while we did not do a guided tour of the missions, this is a mission tour if you prefer not to bike around town on your own!

 Have you visited the San Antonio Mission Trail?
 If so, what was your experience?
 What tips would you add to this list?
 Let us know in the comments below.